DilanCF/CMSC412_notes/lecture/Lecture08.md

 Property of objects:
 * Safety
-  * conrern at many leveles
+  * Concern at many levels
   * security and protection
   * modifying things

 Property of activity
 * Liveness
-  * Levels: mesgages
+  * Levels: messages
-  * will a prog execite
+  * Will a prog execute?

-violating safety
+Violating safety
 * scheduler can interleave or overlap threads
   * Leads to storage corruption
   * violation of representation invariant